syncfusion-content/fileformat-docs/FileFormat/PDF/Working with winrt.md

 {% endhighlight %}

-The below code snippet illustrates how to load the file using file picker in Winrt.
+The following code example illustrates how to load the file by using file picker in Winrt.

 {% highlight c# %}
 C#: